Scouting for Food

 Contacts

-For questions, including the appropriateness of a service project, contact the district Scouting for Food chair below.
-The district Day of Service chair provides leadership to the district for Scouting for Food campaign.
+For questions please contact the district Scouting for Food chair below.
+The district Scouting for Food chair provides leadership to the district for Scouting for Food campaign.

 District